Lincoln Riley: USC

 On November 28, 2021, Riley was named the 30th head coach of the USC Trojans football program representing the University of Southern California, replacing Clay Helton.
 The move was widely praised in Los Angeles area media, with the Los Angeles Daily News calling it a walk-off home run hire for the Trojans after Riley's "brilliant" five years at Oklahoma, predicting that Riley would revive and transform not only USC football, but also Pac-12 football in general and all of "football in the western third of the country."
 The Los Angeles Times pointed out that Riley "still has an itch to scratch when it comes to winning at the highest level of the sport" and must feel he can "reach the summit more easily from USC."
 Riley himself cited, in an interview given to SportsCenter two days later, the "history and tradition of one of the greatest college football programs of all time, the city, the Mecca of sports right here in Los Angeles" were what had lured him over to USC.
 Riley stated it was "tough" to leave Oklahoma but he "knew it was the right thing."

-Lincoln Riley and the USC Trojans started the season off hot going 6-0 but would fall to the #20 Utes 43–42 on October 15, 2022.
+Lincoln Riley and the USC Trojans started the season off hot going 6-0 but fell to the #20 Utes 43–42 on October 15, 2022.
 The Trojans won the rest of their regular season games, finishing the season ranked #4.
-In the Pac-12 Championship Game they would lose to the Utes again, 47-24, knocking them out of contention for the College Football Playoff.
-USC faced the Tulane Green Wave in the Cotton Bowl, losing 46-45 in the last few seconds.
+In the Pac-12 Championship Game they lost to the Utes again, 47–24, and were knocked out of contention for the College Football Playoff.
+USC faced the Tulane Green Wave in the Cotton Bowl, losing in the last few seconds, 46–45.
+USC's win probability stood at 99.8% after holding a 15-point lead with 4:30 remaining in the game.

-Against rivals

-With Oklahoma

-Riley left Oklahoma with a 10–2 career record against the Sooners' biggest football rivals.

-Texas

-Riley won his last four consecutive games in the Red River Showdown rivalry against the Texas Longhorns, leaving with a record of 5–1.
-His only loss came in his second year, 2018, but his Sooners soon had their revenge in the 2018 Big 12 Championship Game, defeating that same Texas team in that same year with a conference championship on the line.
-This was the first time Oklahoma and Texas had played twice in the same year since 1903.

-Oklahoma State

-Riley finished 4–1 against the in-state rival Oklahoma State Cowboys.
-His Sooners lost only his final game against the Cowboys, which put No. 7 OSU into its first Big 12 Championship Game and was played just one day before Riley took the job with the Trojans.
-Since Oklahoma lost 27-14 to Baylor in Waco, the Bears earned the right to play Oklahoma State—who had placed 1st in the Big 12 standings—in the Big 12 Championship in Arlington.

-Nebraska

-The once famous Nebraska–Oklahoma football rivalry against the Cornhuskers was played only once in Riley's tenure.
-His Sooners won their only rivalry game, in 2021, 23–16.